About

-Dr. Meriem Rebbani is an Assistant Professor of Criminal Justice at John Jay College of Criminal Justice (CUNY) and an affiliated researcher at Leiden University’s Van Vollenhoven Institute.
-Her research examines the intersection of national security, law, and society, with particular focus on counterterrorism, countering violent extremism (CVE), and risk governance.
+I am an Assistant Professor of Criminal Justice at John Jay College, CUNY, and an affiliated researcher at Leiden University’s Van Vollenhoven Institute.
+My research examines everyday security: how security institutions and their practitioners interpret and manage risk through micro-practices, professional judgment, and institutional relationships.

-Alongside her academic work, Dr. Rebbani brings more than a decade of experience as a security and governance practitioner.
-She has served as a field officer and consultant with the United Nations Office on Drugs and Crime (UNODC), United Nations Office of Counter-Terrorism (UNOCT), CIVIPOL, and the Royal Canadian Mounted Police (RCMP), as well as advising global institutions including the Global Partnership for Education and the International Development Law Organization (IDLO).
+Alongside my academic work, I bring more than a decade of experience in security and governance.
+I have served as a field officer and consultant with the United Nations Office on Drugs and Crime (UNODC), the United Nations Office of Counter-Terrorism (UNOCT), CIVIPOL, and the Royal Canadian Mounted Police (RCMP).
+I have also advised international organizations, including the Global Partnership for Education and the International Development Law Organization (IDLO)

-Her projects have ranged from risk assessment and prison reform to curriculum development and counterterrorism policy advising in the Middle East, North Africa, Europe, and North America.
+My projects have ranged from risk assessment and prison reform to curriculum development and counterterrorism policy advising across the Middle East, North Africa, Europe, and North America.

 Dr. Meriem Rebbani engaged in a discussion at a United Nations event, seated with a colleague in a professional setting, with UN flags and informational materials visible.

-Dr. Rebbani is a recipient of the Emerging Thought Leader Award from Women in International Security (WIIS-Canada), recognizing her expertise in bridging academic research with real-world policy and practice.
+I received the Emerging Thought Leader Award from Women in International Security Canada (WIIS-Canada) in recognition of my work connecting academic research with policy and practice.

-Her teaching draws from her diverse field experience, blending theory and practice in courses on global security, law and society, terrorism and counterterrorism, and sociolegal studies.
-She is deeply committed to inclusive mentorship, having worked extensively with students from underrepresented backgrounds in higher education and security professions.
+My teaching draws on this field experience, bringing theory into conversation with practice across courses in global security, law and society, terrorism and counterterrorism, and sociolegal studies.
+I am committed to inclusive mentorship and have worked extensively with students from underrepresented backgrounds in higher education and the security professions.

 Current Roles & Affiliations